 Student progress through the program is guided at all times by a committee of faculty advisors and is reviewed at least twice a year by the student’s dissertation committee.
 This training experience allows students to earn the Ph.D. in Pharmacology in four or five years.

-Coursework: Each student will develop an Individual Degree Plan (IDP) in consultation with the Pharmacology Graduate Advisor and/or Graduate Committee.
-Each IDP will include the required BIMS core coursework, advanced coursework in Pharmacology (PHAR 9001, PHAR 9002, PHAR 9003, and PHAR 9004), as well as required and elective courses from the allied sciences (e.g., cell biology, biochemistry, genetics, physiology, microbiology, anatomy, and medicinal chemistry).
+Coursework: Each student will develop an Degree Plan in consultation with the Pharmacology Director of Graduate Studies and/or Graduate Committee.
+Each Degree Plan will include the required BIMS core coursework, advanced coursework in Pharmacology (PHAR 9001, PHAR 9002, PHAR 9003, and PHAR 9004), as well as required and elective courses from the allied sciences (e.g., cell biology, biochemistry, genetics, physiology, microbiology, anatomy, and medicinal chemistry).
 Students will regularly attend and actively participate in the weekly Journal Club and Seminar Series.
+Students may take additional coursework to supplement their training as needed/desired in consultation with their mentor, dissertation committee, and the Director of Graduate Studies.